 And yes, you should have an athletic resume.
 If for no other reason, having the resume will allow you to easily complete all of the online profiles teams require prospects to complete.
 This way the information will be all in one place.

-I didn’t include just one “best” because sometimes you’ll find the best solution for you is to use a little something from a variety of sources.
-For all of these sources, be sure to double-check with the NCAA and NAIA for the latest information.
+I didn’t include just one best because sometimes you’ll find the best solution for you is to use a little something from a variety of sources.
+For all of these sources, be sure to double-check with the NCAA and NAIA for the latest information since very few of these guides are updated on a regular basis.

 My College Tracker.
 Includes a sample letter and profile.
 I wouldn’t use them.
 The profile is just basic headings.
 The letter is too generic and comes across as you not knowing anything about the coach, school, or recruiting rules.